bhargavsp/Linux/LinuxQ&A.md

 the cpu utilization is based on the no. of cores cpu *ex:* if it 8 core CPU, 6.9 load is very less and cpu is not 100% utilized

+### what happens if we change the hostname of the server?
+if we type hostname -i it displays the host ip address of the linked new hostname *EX:* hostname google.com